SherG/cool-iron/blog/ai-content-developments.md

 There are also apps that will create diagrams and charts.
 But why?
 The results are ugly and low-res.
 You can get better charts for free from Excel or Google Sheets or from any number of low-cost solutions like Canva.
 In addition, interactive data visualization tools, like Tableau, have been on the market for years.

-The ChatGPT marketplace seems immature, as would be expected at this stage.
+The ChatGPT marketplace seems immature.
 In some ways, it's reminiscent of the Alexa Skills marketplace, which quickly filled up with clever apps that no one needed.

-<em>Note: ChatGPT Plus users get access to ChatGPT 3.5 and ChatGPT 4.
+<em>Note: ChatGPT Plus users get access to GPT-3.5 and ChatGPT-4.
 The latter is slow, understandably, because it's used for more advanced calculations or has to interface with plugins.
-(Plugins can only be used with GPT4.)</em>
+(Plugins can only be used with GPT-4.)</em>

 ChatGPT is a powerful tool, but we'll take a pass on the marketing plugins.